replikativ/hasch/README.md

 # hasch

 A library to consistently crypto-hash [edn](https://github.com/edn-format/edn) data structures on Clojure and ClojureScript, e.g. with SHA-1.
-Commutative data structures like maps and sets are not hashed in order as was the case with e.g. hashing a simple printed edn string, but have the same hash value independent of order.
+Commutative data structures like maps, sets and records are not hashed in order as was the case with e.g. hashing a simple printed edn string, but have the same hash value independent of order.
 UTF-8 is supported for strings, symbols and keywords.
 You can also create UUID5 (using SHA-1) from it.
 Alternatively you can use your own hash function.

 Support for edn types on the JVM and JavaScript is complete including records.
 The library is tested in cross-platform prototypes, but still very young, don't rely on it for strong consistency yet.